Robert Garcia (baseball)

-Robert Christopher Garcia (born June 14, 1996) is an American professional baseball pitcher for the Texas Rangers of Major League Baseball (MLB).
+Robert Christopher Garcia (born June 14, 1996) is a Mexican and American professional baseball pitcher for the Texas Rangers of Major League Baseball (MLB).
 He has previously played in MLB for the Miami Marlins and Washington Nationals.
 He made his MLB debut in 2023.

 Career

 Amateur

 Garcia attended Modesto Christian High School in Modesto, California, and lettered in baseball in each of his four years.
 He attended the University of California, Davis, where he played college baseball for the UC Davis Aggies.
 In 2016, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.

 On May 8, 2017, Garcia picked up his first career conference player of the week following the series finale against UC Santa Barbara.

 Kansas City Royals

 The Kansas City Royals drafted Garcia in the 15th round, with the 450th overall selection, of the 2017 Major League Baseball draft.
 In 2017 with the rookie–level Arizona League Royals and rookie–level Idaho Falls Chukars, he was a combined 2-5 with a 10.17 ERA in 54 innings in which he gave up 81 hits and a 2.019 WHIP.

 Garcia spent the 2018 campaign with Idaho Falls and the Single–A Lexington Legends.
 In 23 appearances split between the two affiliates, he accumulated a 1.94 ERA with 49 strikeouts and 4 saves across 46 1/3 innings pitched.

 In 2019 with the High–A Wilmington Blue Rocks, he was 4–2 with a 4.93 ERA in 35 relief appearances.
 Garcia did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 In the 2021 season, with the Double–A Northwest Arkansas Naturals, he was 4-3 with a 5.63 ERA in 33 games.